saitamang/korek/README.md

 # korek
 korek is malay language which is stands for "Dig".
-We utilize this to dig everything and this repo prep people for OSCP.

 ## Tools:
 ### I build severel tools here to cover on enumeration and priv es part: